 Income from a Roth account may be tax-exempt rather than deferred.
 Therefore, you can't deduct contributions to a Roth IRA.
 However, withdrawals you make during retirement may be tax-free.
 The incentive to contribute to a Roth IRA is to generate savings for the future and not get a current tax deduction.

+If you are looking for the best company to rollover your IRA to gold, then you should research the options available to you.
 Contributions to Roth IRAs are not deductible during the year they are made; rather, they consist of after-tax money.
 That's why you don't pay taxes on funds when you withdraw them; your tax bill is already paid.
 There are also no minimum distributions (RMDs) required, so you can leave your Roth IRA to your heirs if you don't need the money.
 The best part is that you can contribute to a Roth IRA (or traditional IRA) even after you've maxed out your company-sponsored retirement plan or 401 (k).

 Yes, you can open a Roth IRA at any age, as long as you have earned income (you can't contribute more than your earned income).
 If you're wondering if your Roth IRA contributions may be tax-deductible, here you'll find information and scenarios to consider.
 Every year you make a contribution to the Roth IRA, the custodian or trustee will send you Form 5498 with information about IRA contributions.
 Of course, as with other tax-advantaged retirement plans, the Internal Revenue Service (IRS) has specific rules on Roth IRAs.